 If you are on this website, it’s no secret to you that the <table> element in HTML is used for displaying tabular data.
 It is a way to describe and display data that would make sense in spreadsheet software.
-So, pretty much columns and rows.
+So, at wpDataTables, we deal pretty much with columns and rows.

 As simple as it sounds, tables have got to be one of the most difficult objects to style in the Web, thanks to the cryptic markup and the amount of detail we have to take care of.
 A lot of time could be wasted on a single table although it’s just a simple one.